 Email delivery rates continue to be extremely high in every round of invitations, above 95%.
-SMS delivery rates have also remained above 85%.
-Completion via SMS link was responsible for 34% of all the online survey responses received during cohort D.
+SMS delivery ratesare also high and regularly exceed 80%.
+Completion via SMS link was responsible for 31% of all the online survey responses received during cohort D.